Mauricio Dubon Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in MLB with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians' 3.86 team ERA ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to give up 108 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (109 total, one per game).

-- Syndergaard makes the start for the Guardians, his 13th of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts through 55 1/3 innings pitched.
+- Bibee (7-2) takes the mound for the Guardians in his 17th start of the season.
+He's put together a 3.11 ERA in 89 2/3 innings pitched, with 91 strikeouts.

-- His last appearance came while pitching for the Los Angeles Dodgers on Wednesday, June 7 when the righty threw three innings against the Cincinnati Reds, surrendering six earned runs while allowing seven hits.
+- In his last time out on Friday, the righty went 6 2/3 innings against the Chicago White Sox, allowing three earned runs while surrendering six hits.

-- The 30-year-old has put up a 7.16 ERA and 6.2 strikeouts per nine innings across 12 games this season, while allowing a batting average of .313 to his opponents.
+- The 24-year-old has a 3.11 ERA and 9.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.